The best time to visit Galapagos to avoid seasickness

 Avoid certain activities and practice others

-Other tactics including minimizing visually taxing activities like (reading), or watching movies on your tablet at night.
-To relieve some of your anxiety, I guarantee if you participate in all the tours and Galapagos adventures, sleep will come easy.
+Other tactics include minimizing visually taxing activities like (reading), or watching movies on your tablet at night.
+To relieve some of your anxiety, I guarantee that if you participate in all the tours and Galapagos adventures, sleep will come easy.
 Having fun in the Galapagos is tiring.
 With all the snorkeling, hiking, swimming, eating, eating, and did I mention eating?

-The academic literature also suggests that wearing sunglasses during the day, as it reduces visual stimulation that contributes to the seasick feeling.
-Additionally, relax in central areas of the ship, where the impacts of rolling, pitching, and heaving (the three magic ingredients to sea sickness) are reduced.
+The academic literature also suggests wearing sunglasses during the day, as it reduces visual stimulation that contributes to the seasick feeling.
+Additionally, relax in the central areas of the ship, where the impacts of rolling, pitching, and heaving (the three magic ingredients to sea sickness) are reduced.
 Some ships will also have rooms closer to the center.
 If the symptoms ever pop up, head to the front deck.
 From there, keep your eyes fixed as much as possible on the horizon or land.
 Practice slow, deep breaths, as shallow breathing is also shown to increase the symptoms of sea sickness.

 Don’t forget your sunglasses!